yogin16/yogin16.github.io/_drafts/2017-07-29-favourite-words.md

 comments:   true
 ---

-Words that says contains too much in themselves
+Words that says/contains too much in themselves.

 ## Limerence
 > Limerence (also infatuated love) is a state of mind which results from a romantic attraction to another person and typically includes obsessive thoughts and fantasies and a desire to form or maintain a relationship with the object of love and have one's feelings reciprocated.